Updated September 2024–Are you looking for sustainable experiences to enjoy in Ireland?

 Book an experience on the Burren Farm Experience website.

-The trail is broken up into various categories, including The Market Garden Trail, The Farm to Fork Trail, Taste of the Ocean Trail, and The Nature Child Trail.
+The trail includes The Market Garden Trail, The Farm to Fork Trail, and the Taste of the Ocean Trail.

 You’ll find opportunities to taste the best of locally grown ingredients in various B&Bs and hotels in the area, as well as wild food walks on land and along the shore, in addition to oyster shucking and more.